2. Why The Stick Shed was Built

 The story of Murtoa and of the Stick Shed is one inextricably linked to grain.

-In 1939-40, a good wheat crop and a heavily reduced export trade due to World War II led to grain stockpiling and a shortage of storage facilities.
+Those good wheat crops in S.A and W.A had led to grain stockpiling and a shortage of storage facilities.
 This prompted the Australian Wheat Board to design and build the first large bulk storages in Western Australia.
 They were referred to as ‘bulkheads’ originally, then commonly known as Emergency Wheat Storage Sheds.

 Victorian wheat storages, including the many concrete bulk silos built in the 1930s filled up.
 Countless railway sidings around Australia began to overflow with bagged wheat brought in directly from farms.

-Finally, the potentially large 1941-2 Victorian crop was looming, so it became critical that an immediate solution to this massive problem was found in Victoria.
+Finally, with the large 1941-2 Victorian crop looming, it had become critical that an immediate solution to this massive problem was found.
 The Victorian Grain Elevators Board decided, despite much opposition from many quarters involved in bag-handling, to construct the first Victorian Shed at the important railway site of Murtoa.